Who We Are and How We Got Here

 Who We Are and How We Got Here is a 2018 book on the contribution of genome-wide ancient DNA research to human population genetics by the geneticist David Reich.
 He describes discoveries made by his group and others, based on analysis and comparison of ancient and modern DNA from human populations around the world.
 Central to these is the finding that almost all human populations are mixtures resulting from multiple population migrations and gene flow.

 Several reviewers have praised the book for clearly describing pioneering work in a cutting-edge field of study.
-It has been criticized by numerous scientists and scholars for its handling of race, though other commentators observe that nothing it says should give racists any comfort.
+It has been criticized by numerous scientists and scholars for its handling of race, while others argue that nothing in the book supports racists conclusions.

 Context

 David Reich is a geneticist who has studied ancient human genomes, comparing their patterns of mutations to discover which populations migrated and mixed throughout prehistory.
 He was mentored by the population geneticist Luca Cavalli-Sforza, who from 1960 pioneered the attempt to match the study of human prehistory by archaeology and linguistics, using the limited genetic data available at that time.